yelizondo/DiokolBaseGraphics/DiokolBaseGraphicsDocumentation.md

 ___

 ## New function
 Function used to create an instance of the DklBaseGraphics class.
+Most use the lua *require* utility to include the DiokolBaseGraphics library before creating an instance.
 ### Syntax
 ``` R
 DklBaseGraphics:new(w,h)